huggingface/datasets/ADD_NEW_DATASET.md

 	- a metadata file `dataset_configs.json` which will contain checksums and informations about the dataset to garantee that the loading went fine.
 	- a dummy-data file `dummy_data.zip` which will contain small example original files to garantee that the loading script is working well in the future.

-### Second step: start writing some code

-Let's get started.

-1. Create a new branch to hold your development changes with the name of your dataset:
+4. Create a new branch to hold your development changes with the name of your dataset:

 	```bash
 	git checkout -b a-descriptive-name-for-my-changes